jab0707/ComputeDash/readme.md

+# Overview
 ComputeDash
-A tool for querying compute node usage statistics
+A tool for querying compute node usage statistics.
+This was mostly a for fun project to work through the polling and remote monitoring tasks.
+Graphana handles all of this much better than anything this repo has.
+Why are you here?
+Do use graphana or something fully developed instead.

+# Working example
 Current working example:
 first download this repo both locally and in a centralized location accessible to all compute nodes that you plan to run it on